-Commercializing the Day of the Dead Posted by Karoly Molina on Oct 25, 2018 in Mexican culture
+Commercializing the Day of the Dead Posted by Karoly Molina on Oct 25, 2018 in Uncategorized

 Next week, Mexicans all over the world will celebrate el día de los muertos or day of the dead with ofrendas (offerings), pan de muerto (day of the dead bread), and photographs of their loved ones.
 While the celebration has always been strong in Mexico, it has recently become much more commercial.
 But how did this happen?